top of page

 Alcovy Judicial Circuit

-The case was prosecuted by Chief Assistant District Attorney Amber Dally, Investigator Justin Hipps, Victim Services Director Leslie Smith, Trial Assistant Danielle Miller, and Legal Assistant Anna Sugg.
-The investigation was handled by the Newton County Sheriff’s Office with assistance from the GBI Crime Lab.
+The case was prosecuted by Deputy Chief Assistant District Attorney Jennifer Brooks, Trial Assistant Danielle Miller, Investigator Colin Cunningham, Victim Advocate Sophie Conner, and Legal Assistant Desiree Kozikowski.
+The investigation and arrest was handled by the Newton County Sheriff's Office.

 Alcovy Judicial Circuit